medialab/casanova/README.md

     print(record[0], record.url)

   # Records slow you down?
 Need to go faster?
-  # You can iterate on row and use the reader's positions
+  # You can iterate directly on rows and use the reader's recorded positions
   reader = casanova.reader(f, columns=('title', 'url'))
   url_pos = reader.pos.url